hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/development-tools.md

 *If you want to swap between v0.6 and v1.0, ensure you first issue a `teardownFabric.sh` command on your original version.*

+> Please note: The development environment created will include a `PeerAdmin` identity including the cryptographic material necessary for deploying business networks.
+This identity has no enrollment secret.
+Any enrollment secret supplied when deploying a business network will be accepted.

 ## Script details

 ![](../assets/img/developer-tools-commands.png).